 2 Tbs cornstarch

 Clean drumettes and pat dry with paper towels.
 Combine drumettes, black pepper, white pepper, garlic powder, and salt in a large mixing bowl.
 Mix everything until drumettes are well-coated.
 Marinade for 4 hours in the fridge.

 Bring out drumettes to room temperature.
 When it has come to room temperature, add egg, cornstarch and flour and mix again until drumettes are coated.
-Next heat up a deep frying pan about 2/3 of the way up with oil.
+Next heat up a deep-frying pan about 2/3 of the way up with oil.
 After marinating, there will be liquid in the bowl, be sure to mix them completely again.
 Drumettes should be well coated with a thin batter-like coating.
 If it still looks too watery, add a bit more cornstarch and flour.

 Drop drumettes in gently small batches into the oil and deep.
 Fry drumettes until crispy and golden brown (the inside should cook thoroughly but remains juicy).
-Using a slotted spoon lift up a piece of drumette cut a small slit (See Picture the one right at the bottom) to check if it’s cooked through for each batches.
+Using a slotted spoon lift up a piece of drumette cut a small slit (See Picture the one right at the bottom) to check if it’s cooked through for each batch.